Syllabus

 Extensions

-Extensions up to 48 hours will typically be granted when requested at least 48 hours in advance.
-Longer extensions, or those requested within 48 hours of a deadline will typically not be granted.
+I value your ability to meet deadlines and manage your own workload.
+I am also a reasonable person who understands that life happens and this is not always possible.
+Extensions up to 48 hours will typically be granted when requested at least 48 hours in advance without requiring a reason or an explanation.
+Longer extensions, or those requested within 48 hours of a deadline, will typically not be granted.
 Please plan accordingly.
 Please note that because many of the assignments in this class are collaborative, individual extensions for group assignments will be problematic.
 All extended deadlines will appear on Moodle.

 Resources